What is the first song we think of when we think of "Frozen?"

 Yeah, thanks elsa for telling us and not actually making us feel it.

-For sister movies between Tinkerbell and Frozen, Tinkerbell: SOTW is the better movie, it doesn't need music at all.
+For sister movies between Tinkerbell and Frozen, Tinkerbell: SOTW is a little better movie, it doesn't need music at all.
 Then there's the Romeo and Juliet part where they need to stay separated, and then they go to a log bridge where Tinkerbell and Periwinkle hug each other, and it was so emotional, the movie takes its time with that.
 ITS AWESOME.

 Now there have been some people who are against my criticism of the story, saying "it's a movie meant for little girls."
 Well that's a bit stupid on your part, because by saying that, you're basically saying little girls are stupid and will never understand a story.
 Just because it's for little girls, that doesn't mean the movie has to be dim witted for them.
 And that's the Beauty of Tinkerbell: Secret of the Wings, it doesn't treat it's young children as stupid kids who won't understand a story, it treats them almost the same as adults.